optiklab/Nft.CLI.ConsoleApp.V2/README.md

 # Commands

->Illuvium.Nft.App --help
+>Nft.App --help
 Description:
-  Illuvium app to work with NFT tokens.
+  CLI app to work with NFT tokens.

 Usage:
-  Illuvium.Nft.App [command] [options]
+  Nft.App [command] [options]

 Options:
   --version       Show version information
   -?, -h, --help  Show help and usage information

 Commands:
-  --read-file <file>    Reads transactions from the ?le in the speci?ed location.
+  --read-file <file>    Reads transactions from the specified location.
   --read-inline <json>  Reads either a single json element, or an array of json elements representing transactions as an argument.
   --nft <tokenId>       Returns ownership information for the nft with the given id.
   --wallet <Address>    Lists all NFTs currently owned by the wallet of the given address.